scriptituk/tv-test-card-maker/README-beta.md

 Being quite vintage itself[^3], it is particularly apt for making vintage test card replicas.
 Apart from its formidable control over layout and detail, it is tremendous fun!

-PostScript has a rich set of graphics capabilities that accomplish the [TCM aims](#aims) in a user-centric way with minimal code.
+PostScript has a rich set of graphics capabilities that accomplish the TCM [aims](#aims) in a user-centric way with minimal code.
 For instance the BBC pattern graticule, corner stripes, castellations and non-sinusoidal frequency bars are all simple dashed lines, albeit wide, accomplished with the `setdash` and `lineto` PS operators.
-Matrix transformations are also used extensively, for instance the corner stripes are rotated to vertical then drawn horizontally, mirrored in the other three quadrants by translation.
+Matrix transformations are used extensively, for instance the corner stripes are rotated to vertical then drawn horizontally, mirrored in the other three quadrants by reflection and translation.
 Gradient and sinusoidal fills use PS shading functions.
 Image imports delegate to Anastigmatix resources[^4].